concourse/semver-resource/README.md

 ### `check`: Report the current version number.

-Detects new versions, currently by reading the file in S3 and either emitting the initial version if it's not present, or emitting the current version if it's newer than the current one.
+Detects new versions, currently by reading the file from the source and either emitting the initial version if it's not present, or emitting the current version if it's newer than the current one.

 ### `in`: Provide the version as a file, optionally bumping it.

 Provides the version number to the build as a `number` file in the destination.

+Can be configured to bump the version locally, which can be useful for getting the `final` version ahead of time when building artifacts.

 #### Parameters